geepot/Discord-Engagement-Tracker/README.md

   - `path`: Path to SQLite database file
   - `syncInterval`: Minutes between memory and DB syncs (default: 15)

+## Interactive Features

+The bot now supports interactive components for better user experience:

+- **Pagination Buttons**: Activity ranking commands have interactive Previous/Next buttons for easy navigation through pages of results
+- **Delete Buttons**: Most command responses include a Delete button to clean up the chat
+- **Setup Wizard**: The setup process uses interactive components including buttons and modals for a streamlined configuration experience

 ## Notes

+- The bot is built with Discord.js v14.18.0, supporting the latest Discord features
-- The bot now persists data in SQLite, so it will retain tracking data across restarts
+- Data is persisted in SQLite (using better-sqlite3 v11.8.1), so it will retain tracking data across restarts
 - A user is considered to have "read" a message when they react to it
 - The bot can track up to 100 previous messages due to Discord API limitations
 - New messages are automatically tracked as they are sent